Marketing with Displays: Color Theory

 Nature, optimism, growth, wealth, luck

 Everyone knows red stands out from green, but if you're not doing Christmas sales, it could send the wrong message.
 Try a similarly bold color instead: orange.
 This color is associated with energy and ambition or new beginnings.
 Think of how perfect oranges and peaches look against green foliage.
 It still offers a natural vibe while adding a little intrigue.
-Green works with all colors found in nature: green and pink for a floral feminine appearance, green and brown for a more robust look, green and blue for a relaxing, almost tropical, result.
+Green works with all colors found in nature: green and pink for a floral feminine appearance, green and brown for a more robust or woodsy look, green and blue for a relaxing, almost tropical, result.
 Natural materials look especially at home on green.

 Passion, boldness, love, life, warning